eerii/hello-bevy/README.md

 ### how to use it ✨

-- use this template in a new project (the green button on the top right)
+- use this template in a new project (on github, a green button on the top right)
 - search for '[CHANGE]' and make the necessary adjustments
 - done c: